 There are lots of fun things to do in Newport Beach, but it is rather large and divided up into various neighborhoods.
 Each neighborhood has something different to offer, but for those traveling with kids it is all about Balboa Village.
-This neighborhood of Newport is loaded with exciting activities.
+This neighborhood of Newport is loaded with exciting activities, and is one of our top 7 affordable places to visit in Orange County.
 In addition to the beaches and numerous water activities, there is the Balboa Fun Zone.
 We take our kids quite often to spend the day together, having fun and enjoying the ocean views.
 If you are thinking about visiting Newport, here is everything you need to know in order to have a great day at Balboa Fun Zone with kids.

 At a Glance...